Yandex Cloud

 Create a service accountCreate a service account

-To create a service account for the service components to interact:
+To create a service account for communication between the shortener components:

 Management console